Eric-Kaijun/ELEC5305-project-510621162-/README.md

 - NT-Xent loss
 - temperature scheduling
-- positive pair: (STFT, CQT)
+- positive pair: (STFT, CQT) of the same sample
-- negatives: other samples
+- negatives: other samples in the batch

 ## 6.3 SSL Training Behavior